rc/soops/README.rst

                           recomputation strategy: 0: do not recompute, 1: recompute only if is_finished() returns False, 2: always recompute [default: 1]
+    --generate-pars dict-like: class=class_name,par0=val0,...
+                          if given, generate values of parameters using the specified function; the generated parameters must be set to @generate in the parametric study configuration,
     -c key1+key2+..., ..., --contract key1+key2+..., ...
                           list of option keys that should be contracted to vary in lockstep